amigos-dev/aws-step-activity/README.md

 Example
 ========

-In this example, you will run a simple script activity worker in terminal 1, then submit an execution to it aand view the results in terminal 2.
+In this example, you will run a simple script activity worker in terminal 1, then submit a job to it aand view the results in terminal 2.
 Note that terminal 1 and terminal 2 may be run on physically distinct machines.